Woodstown High School: Athletics

 The Woodstown High School Wolverines compete as one of the member schools in the Tri-County Conference, which is comprised of public and private high schools in Camden, Cape May, Cumberland, Gloucester and Salem counties.
 The conference is overseen by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 450 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The football team competes in the Diamond Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2022–2024.
-The school offers several athletics for both men and women including football, soccer, field hockey, tennis, golf, basketball, baseball, swimming, lacrosse, wrestling and track and field.
+The football team competes in the Diamond Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.
+The school offers several athletics for both men and women including football, soccer, field hockey, tennis, golf, cross country, basketball, baseball, swimming, lacrosse, wrestling and track and field.

 The Thanksgiving Day rivalry with Salem High School, among the state's oldest and one that has attracted crowds exceeding 3,000, was listed at 9th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
 Salem leads the rivalry with a 60–35–10 overall record as of 2017.

 The field hockey team won the South Jersey Group I state sectional championship in 1978, 2014, 2015, 2018 and 2019.

-The baseball team finished the 1991 season with a 23-7-1 record after winning the Group II state championship by defeating Summit High School by a score of 2–0 in the tournament final.
+The baseball team won the Group II state championship in 1991 (vs. Summit High School in the playoff finals) and won the Group I title in 2022 (vs. New Providence High School).
+The team finished the 1991 season with a 23-7-1 record after winning the Group II state championship by defeating Summit High School by a score of 2–0 in the tournament final.
 The team won the Group I state championship in 2022, defeating New Providence High School by a score of 6–3 in the title game to finish the season with a 19–9 record.